aaddobea/HybridSigncryption/README.md

 ### Disclaimer

 This Verifpal analysis is a living document, subject to updates and refinements.
 We encourage the community to engage, share insights, and collectively strengthen the security analysis of the proposed signcryption protocol.

+### Installing Verifpal
+Follow the official documentation https://verifpal.com/software/ to install Verifpal.
+After that you execute the Verifipal Protocol as folllows:./verifpal verify <model_to_verify>

 ### License